Jordan-z5214614/IT-Project-GROUPNAME/README.md

-After all the Raspberry Pi's have the requirements installed,
+After all the Raspberry Pi's have the requirements installed, set up Supervisory and PLC